chaturatbs/specimen-tools/README.md

 the database.
 In order to do so, you need to explicitly execute `specimen-tools/scripts/build_db.py` (which is only included in the repository).
 Additionally, you will need to have access to the raw Specimen data to build the database.

-The default name for the Specimen database is `specimen` and is used during building.
-If you want another name, take a look at `python scripts/build_db.py --help`.
+The database built is a SQLite database, which means it is serverless and consists of a single file.

 ## Acknowledgements